Long cooling seasons in Hillsborough County make small efficiency losses add up over months.

 FAQ

-Can a dirty filter raise bills?
+Can a dirty filter raise my electric bill?

 Can ducts waste cooling?